Guide to Marketing Sales Process Flowchart: Create a Sales Process

 Having a successful sales process is the key to business growth.
 However, this may not be enough as we need to also understand the sales process in order to make the right decisions.
 We may ask ourselves—do we really understand what our sales process looks like?
 What does it mean?

-To help us with understanding the sales process, we can create a visual representation of it by creating a sales process flowchart and a funnel diagram.
+To help us understand the sales process, we can create a visual representation of it by creating a sales process flowchart and a funnel diagram.
 These visualizations will help us identify any area needing improvement.
 A well-defined sales process flowchart can also streamline the sales process which can increase efficiency and effectiveness.

 Other than simplifying the sales process, there are other benefits of creating a process flowchart for marketing and sales which I've listed in this section.